Level of Study

 Access to the Course

-The course is taught via a combination of lectures, seminars, individual and group tutorials, for 1x3 hours over 12-14 weeks.
+The course is taught via a combination of lectures and seminars, normally 3-4 hours over 12 weeks.

 If less than five students are registered to a course, the department might reduce the teaching, please see the department's guidelines regarding this on My UiB.
 For courses where this is a possibility the students will get information about this at the beginning of the semester, and before the deadline for semester registration 1.February/1.September.